 The Brand’s Value Proposition

 This is the “one thing” that your brand will stand for beyond delivering services.
 This one thing must be highly valued by the target client and not be in abundant supply by competitive brands.
-This “one thing” usually has absolutely nothing to do with providing functional benefits to
+This “one thing” usually has absolutely nothing to do with providing functional benefits to clients.

 The Target Customer